Mike Tomczak

 Michael John Tomczak (born October 23, 1962) is an American former professional football player who was a quarterback in National Football League (NFL) from 1985 through 1999.
 He played college football for the Ohio State Buckeyes.
 He played in the NFL for the Chicago Bears, Green Bay Packers, Cleveland Browns, and Pittsburgh Steelers.

 Tomczak was the offensive coordinator for the Pittsburgh Power of the Arena Football League (AFL) until 2014 when they ceased operations.
-He is considered to be the most successful NFL quarterback to play most of his college career at Ohio State University.
+He is sometimes described as one of the more successful NFL quarterbacks produced by Ohio State University.